-The present research is semi-experimental with pre-test, post-test, and control groups.
-The statistical population of this research is all present 6-9 years old aggressive children of Tehran city 20 of them were selected in convenience using CIS-4 inventory and were divided into two test and control groups randomly.
-First, the computer form of the Wisconsin cards test was executed in both groups in the pre-test step.
-Then, the test group participated in 10 cognitive-behavioral play therapy sessions, and finally, the Wisconsin cards test was executed in both groups.
-Therefore, Spss20 and multivariate covariance analysis tests were used to analyze data.
+The present research is semi-experimental with pre-test, post-test and control group.
+Statistical population of this research is all present 6-9 years old aggressive children of Tehran city that 20 of them were selected in convenience using CIS-4 inventory and were divided to two test and control groups randomly.
+Computer form of Wisconsin cards test was executed in both groups in pre-test step.
+Then, test group was participated in 10 cognitive-behavioral play therapy session, and finally Wisconsin cards test was executed in both groups.
+Therefore, Spss20 and multivariate covariance analysis test were used to analyze data.

-Research instruments
+Research instrument

-A) Child Symptom Inventory (CSI-4): this inventory is a behavior grading scale that Gadow and Sprafkin designed to screen behavioral and emotional disorders of 5-12 years old children for the first time in 1984 and was revised coinciding with the 4th edition of the diagnostic and statistical manual of mental Disorder (DSM) in 1994.
+A) Child Symptom Inventory (CSI-4): this inventory is a behavior grading scale that was designed by Gadow, & Sprafkin to screen behavioral and emotional disorders of 5-12 years old children for the first time in 1984 and was revised coinciding with 4th edition of diagnostic and statistical manual of mental Disorder (DSM) in 1994.
 CSI-4 has two parental and teacher forms.
-The parental form has 97 questions that screen five emotional and behavioral disorders and the teacher form have 77 questions that screen 13 emotional and behavioral disorders and are scaled from 0 to 1 on a four-point scale.
-Content validity of this inventory has been confirmed as an identification and screening tool for children's emotional and behavioral disorders. conducted researches reported parental form in the 0.29 to 0.76 ranges.
-In addition, the parental form of this tool was used to identify aggressive children (13).
+Parental form has 97 questions that screen 5 emotional and behavioral disorders and teacher form has 77 questions that screens 13 emotional and behavioral disorders and is scaled from 0 to 1 in four-point scale.
+Content validity of this inventory has been confirmed as an identification and screening tool of emotional and behavioral disorders in children.
+Mohammad Esmaeil (2001) reported parental form in 0.29 to 0.76 ranges.
+Parental form of this tool was used to identify aggressive children (13).